Norman Switzerland: Sport and activities

 The GR® de Pays Tour de la Suisse Normande is a GR footpath, 113 km in length that was voted France’s favourite walking route in 2023.

 Two major Canoe polo events, the 2007, European championship and 2014 ICF World Championships both at Thury-Harcourt-le-Hom have been hosted here.

-Stage 6 of the 2025 Tour de France will be passing through Suisse Normande.
+Stage 6 of the 2025 Tour de France passed through Suisse Normande.

 The area has an 18 hole golf course based in the commune of Clécy called Golf de Clecy Cantelou.
+Condé-en-Normandie has a swimming pool the Espace Aquatique de Condé-en-Normandie, which has been open since 1999.